-- Sitges, known as the gay-friendly party town with bustling nighlife and numereous festivals.
+- Sitges, known as the gay-friendly party town with bustling nightlife and numerous festivals.
 But despite being such a popular tourist destination it does retain much of its old-world charm, has a lovely old town and some good museums.

-- Reus, birthplace of architect Antoni Gaudí, is a lovely town with gorgeous architecture.
+- Reus, the birthplace of architect Antoni Gaudí, is a lovely town with gorgeous architecture.

 - Tortosa, an underrated inland town with an impressive fortress and some good museums.

 - Torredembarra with its beautiful stretch of fine, sandy beach.
-It combines an ultramodern harbour and excellent shopping, with a medieval influence in its architecture and a long maritime history.
+It combines an ultramodern harbor and excellent shopping, with a medieval influence in its architecture and a long maritime history.

 - Altafulla, a small fishing village which is quickly becoming a preferred tourist destination.
 Situated on the banks of the river Gaia, the town has retained its ancient character, combined with excellent amenities and many cultural attractions.